-- a.
-Protected Health Information - With very limited exceptions and only as authorized by the HIPAA Compliance Office, identifiable PHI, including identifiable case descriptions, must never be published, on the internet or otherwise, without the patient's expressed and documented permission. - 2) This applies even if no one other than a patient is able to identify themself from the posted information. - 3) Healthcare providers must adhere to all HIPAA principles, including the reporting of HIPAA violations.
+- 1) Activities that would fall under the jurisdiction of HIPAA, such as handling of PHI by USA healthcare providers via digital, electronic, and internet communication tools, including remote access into USA medical records of PHI. - 2) Digital and electronic communications between healthcare providers in the process of carrying out their professional responsibilities. - 3) Activities on electronic media and user-created web content. - 4) Common communication platforms and web content include email, text and instant messaging, cell phones, tablets, and other mobile devices, blogs and journaling, internet posts and comments, and social media networks, including, but not limited to, Doximity, Facebook, LinkedIn, Twitter, and YouTube. - 3.
+Policy - a.
+Protected Health Information - With very limited exceptions and only as authorized by the HIPAA Compliance Office, identifiable PHI, including identifiable case descriptions, must never be published, on the internet or otherwise, without the patient's expressed and documented permission. - 2) This applies even if no one other than a patient is able to identify themself from the posted information. - Healthcare providers must adhere to all HIPAA principles, including the reporting of HIPAA violations.
 PHI should be accessed and transmitted only in accordance with USA HIPAA privacy and security policies. - b.
-Representation of USA or USA Hospitals - 4.
-Unauthorized use of institutional information or logos as in creation of any social media site that is branded to represent USA Health, and authorization must be obtained from USA Health Marketing and Communications. - 5.
-Only authorized individuals are permitted to represent USA Health online. - 6.
-USA Health websites and edits to existing content should be sent to the appropriate marketing contact for each division, department/section /office. - 7.
-Individuals given access to edit content directly must adhere to all policies of both USA Health Marketing and Communications and USA Web Services. - 8.
-Among other requirements, official posts must respect copyright, fair use, and financial disclosure laws. - 9.
-Posting of institutional phone numbers, email addresses, web addresses, photographs or videos to the internet must be done in accordance with USA policy. - a.
-Communication Using E-mail, Texting, and Instant Messaging - Secure platforms for communicating PHI by healthcare providers are USA provided Microsoft Exchange/Outlook, and secure portal communication systems (e.g., Cerner).
+Representation of USA or USAH - 1) Unauthorized use of institutional information or logos as in creation of any social media site that is branded to represent USAH, and authorization must be obtained from USAH Marketing and Communications. - 2) Only authorized individuals are permitted to represent USAH online. - 3) USAH websites and edits to existing content should be sent to the appropriate marketing contact for each division, department/section /office. - 4) Individuals given access to edit content directly must adhere to all policies of both USAH Marketing and Communications and USA Web Services. - 5) Among other requirements, official posts must respect copyright, fair use, and financial disclosure laws. - 6) Posting of institutional phone numbers, email addresses, web addresses, photographs or videos to the internet must be done in accordance with USA policy. - c.
+Communication Using E-mail, Texting, and Instant Messaging - Secure platforms for communicating PHI by healthcare providers are USA provided Microsoft Exchange/Outlook, and secure portal communication systems (e.g., Cerner). - 2) USA healthcare providers are fully responsible for their communications whether on USA-owned or personally owned communication devices. - 3) Digital communication tools may supplement, but not replace, face-to-face interaction.